-The purpose of having a rewards credit card is to get a tangible benefit from using your card - points, miles, cashback, discounts, etc. However, there's no point in keeping a rewards cards that costs you more than it's benefitting you, what's the point in keeping it around?
+The point of having a rewards credit card is to get a tangible benefit from using your card - points, miles, cashback, discounts, etc. However, there's no point in keeping a rewards cards that costs you more than it benefits you.
 Here are some things that make a rewards credit card unrewarding.

 1. Rewards you can't or won't useWhat good are travel rewards if you never go further than the next town?
-Rewards for stores in which you don’t shop and restaurants at which you don’t eat are no good.
+Rewards for stores where you don’t shop and restaurants that you don’t eat are no good.
 When you pick a rewards credit card, make sure the rewards are some that you'll actually use.
-Cash back rewards are a good choice since you can always use cash.
+Cash back rewards are usually a good choice since you can always use cash.
 Or in the case of cash rewards redeemed as a statement credit, you can reduce your credit card balance.

 2. Rewards that cost more than they benefit